theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - `New Feature`: A Pull requests that provides a new feature
 - `Feature`: A Pull requests that provides an option or addition to existing feature
 - `Configurations`: A Pull requests related to configurations
-- `Optimization`: A Pull requests that optimizates the Next
+- `Improvement`: A Pull requests that improves NexT
 - `i18n`: A Pull requests that makes new languages translation
 - `Performance`: A Pull requests that improves the performance
 - `Discussion`: A Pull requests that needs to be discussed
-- `v6.x`: A Pull requests that bug fixes and some optimizations related to old NexT version 6
+- `v6.x`: A Pull requests that bug fixes and some improvements, related to old NexT version 6
-- `v7.x`: A Pull requests that bug fixes and some optimizations, related to old NexT version 7
+- `v7.x`: A Pull requests that bug fixes and some improvements, related to old NexT version 7

 <a name="commit-messages-rules"></a>